rathesDot/rathes.de/resources/contents/blog/en/laravel-package.md

 The last step of configuration before we start coding belongs to testing.
 This step is not mandatory, but I highly recommend to write tests for you packages (as I recommend tests for any type of writing software).

-I use [PHPUnit](https://phpunit.de/index.html) for Testing purposes.
-Configuring it is done via an `phpunit.xml` file in the root of our package.
+I use [PHPUnit](https://phpunit.de/index.html) for testing purposes.
+Configuring PHPUnit is done via an `phpunit.xml` file in the root of our package.

 There are a lot of config options, which you may find out [in the docs of PHPUnit](http://phpunit.readthedocs.io/en/latest/configuration.html), but most of my packages just have following simple configuration, which may enough for you needs as well: